 For Deirdre, the art process manifests through an engagement, enabling skills in shared and collaborative practices with communities of interest.
 The artist is currently developing a learning space for youth of all ages on the Ilen Project’s Floating Classroom.
 This youth participation project is a platform for discovery of the tidal River Shannon and its direct connectivity to the world and oceans.
 The educational, economic and life-enhancing forces of river, estuary and sea are powerful, and the recovery and development of the cultural traditions of engagement allows participants to appreciate in their beauty and energy.
 Socially-engaged practice has the potential to re-activate the city, to suggest new possibilities and readings of its history, and to add new experiences to urban life.

 About Deirdre Power:

 Deirdre Power graduated from LSAD with a NDAD in Painting in 1985.
 She continued her studies in Photography at Empire State College, SUNY in New York (1992-1995), where she lived from 1985, returning to Limerick in 1999.
 In 2012, she completed a Masters in Social Practice and the Creative Environment at LSAD.
 She has led various collaborative projects with civic and youth groups including Urban Tree Project, Tree Council of Ireland, EVA International, the Hunt Museum and Ilen Project.
 Her work is represented by the Phatory Gallery in New York.
 She has undertaken residencies at the McDowell Colony, New Hampshire, USA; the Tyrone Guthrie Centre, Monaghan; Nuuk, Greenland and Funchal, Madeira.
-Currently Deirdre is developing an educational interchange with students in Limerick, Ireland and Funchal, Madeira 2020.
+In collaboration with artist Chelsea Canavan, Deirdre is currently developing an educational interchange with students in Limerick, Ireland and Funchal, Madeira 2020.